 Also, if you are forced to work long hours, beyond what should be allowed, and you get hurt due to exhaustion, you may have a claim against your employer.

 A workplace injury can put a financial strain on you and your family.
 With medical bills piling and a lost ability to work, you may not be able to live off of what workers compensation is offering.
 Worse, if an employer challenges your workers compensation claim, you may find yourself with no income at all.
-If you’ve been hurt at work and denied proper coverage, or you believe someone else’s negligence caused your injury, then you may need a workplace accident attorney in Los Angeles.
-At the Law Offices of Kropach & Kropach, our experienced attorneys are standing by to help.
-For a free consultation, you can contact us by clicking here or calling us at 818-600-4714.
+If you’ve been hurt at work and denied proper coverage, or you believe someone else’s negligence caused your injury, then you may need a workplace injury lawyer in Los Angeles, CA. At the Law Offices of Kropach & Kropach, our experienced attorneys are standing by to help.
+For a free consultation, you can contact us by clicking here or calling us at 818-609-7005.